 Childnet: Childnet International is a non-profit organisation working in partnership with others around the world to help make the internet a great and safe place for children.
 The Childnet website hosts all the online resources detailed below, as well as a number of recommended resources for young people, parents, carers and teachers.

 Childnet Parent and Carer Resources: On our website you can access resources on a range of topics, including our previously branded Know IT All for Parents interactive guide.
-The Parents and Carers area also contains key advice, information on reporting and detailed information on a range of e-safety topics in the Hot topics section.
+The Parents and Carers area also contains key advice, information on reporting and detailed information on a range of online safety topics in the Hot Topics section.

 UK Safer Internet Centre: Childnet is part of the European Commission appointed UK Safer Internet Centre.
 Together with partners the Internet Watch Foundation and the South West Grid for Learning, we raise awareness about internet safety, develop information materials and resources and organise high profile events such as Safer Internet Day.